Easy Graham Cracker Oven Toffee (5 ingredients)

 Instructions

-Place a single layer of graham crackers onto an 18" x 13" shallow baking pan (cookie sheet or half-sheet pan) in a single layer edge to edge, but not on each other.
+Place a single layer of graham crackers in an 18" x 13" shallow baking pan (cookie sheet or half-sheet pan), edge to edge but not overlapping.

 Heat the butter over medium heat in a medium saucepan until melted.